DEPARTMENT OF GENERAL SERVICES

 301 West Preston St., Room 1405, Baltimore, MD 21201 - 2305

-In 1970, the Public Schools and Community Colleges Division came into being as the Design and Approval Division.
+In 1970, the Public Schools and Community Colleges Division started as the Design and Approval Division.
 Renamed Technical Services in 1991, it reorganized as the Engineering and Design Division in 1992.
 As the Project Management and Design Division, it assumed duties of the Project Management Division, and the Public School and Community College Construction Division in 1996.
 It reformed under its present name in 2016.

 The Division prepares all project documents required to construct and renovate State facilities.
-It oversees the work of architectural and engineering firms in preparing construction documents; reviews those documents at programmed stages of development; administers the construction bidding phase of the project; and advises the Construction and Inspection Division during construction of any technical changes that occur.
+It oversees the work of architectural and engineering firms in preparing construction documents; reviews those documents at programmed stages of development; administers the construction bidding phase of the project; and advises the Construction and Inspection Division of any technical changes that occur during construction.

 To maintain State-owned facilities, the Division sets standards; assesses the condition and management practices of each building; and, for most facilities, reviews and verifies the funding needed for maintenance.
-For Facilities Operations and Maintenance, the Division performs special consulting services.
+For the Office of Facilities Management, the Division performs special consulting services.
 In addition, the Division administers two programs: the Community College Capital Improvement Program, and the Public School Construction Program.

 Community College Capital Improvement Program.
 For community colleges, the Division reviews design documents of each State-funded project, and master plans for the facilities of each institution and program.